soulgalore/savings/README.md

 * ServeScaledImages

 You can run it like this (the kiafile is the kiaindex excel file, saved as csv with only the relevant columns):
-<pre>om.soulgalore.web.pagesavings.run.KiaIndexSavings pathToKiaFile GoogleAPIKey</pre>
+<pre>com.soulgalore.web.pagesavings.run.KiaIndexSavings pathToKiaFile GoogleAPIKey</pre>

 or
-<pre>om.soulgalore.web.pagesavings.run.SavingsForOneURL URL GoogleAPIKey</pre>
+<pre>com.soulgalore.web.pagesavings.run.SavingsForOneURL URL GoogleAPIKey</pre>